 Most patients, when experiencing chronic headaches, will turn to their medical doctors for relief.
 For this reason, it is important that physicians are knowledgeable about sleep-related bruxism.
 There are no medications that have been FDA cleared to treat this condition.
 A recent study found that atrial hypertension was related to sleep-related bruxism.
 Another study found that sleep-related bruxism patients had elevated renalase concentration, a precursor to the development of hypertension that increased proportionately with the rate of sleep-related bruxism (bruxism index).
 Sleep-related bruxism results in the sympathetic stimulation of the trigeminal cardiac reflex, resulting in tachycardia, tachypnea, hypertension, and increased gastric motility (GERD).
 These are all related to the hyper-stimulation of the TCR.
 It is the opposite effect of other regions of stimulation that generate a parasympathetic response.
+It is now accepted that sleep- related bruxism is a predisposing factor for heart diseases similar to relates leg syndrome (that also stimulates the TCR, to a lesser degree).

 The two most commonly reported symptoms of sleep-related bruxism are tooth sensitivity and headaches in the temple region.
 Unfortunately, this overlaps many other conditions.
 There are quite a few other signs and symptoms relating to sleep-related bruxism that help differentiate it from other conditions.